rockocoop/ocpFix/README.md

 2. Update the file with the parameter openshift_master_cluster_hostname
 3. Add the following parameters under all:vars

   currentContext: <value of the missing parameter with "-" instead of "." in the value>

-apiPort: <master API po<master API p<master API p<master API p<master API port>
+  apiPort: <master API port>

 4. Run!